monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 ## Future directions

-We're actively developing this tool and very excited for the projects we have planned.
+We're actively developing this tool and very excited for these upcoming projects.

 ### Abstracting properties